Up and over garage doors

 Important Note: The canopy door mechanism is generally only available up to 8 feet (2438mm) wide.
 It is not normally used if the garage door is to be controlled by an electric garage door operator for automatic opening with a handset.
 It is a basic mechanism for small doors without electric operation.

 The retractable mechanism can take much heavier loads, with the adjustable tension springs at the sides easily increased in size and strength.

-Manufactures of Up and over Garage Doors
+Manufacturers of Up and Over Garage Doors

 General Sizing Information